Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 7. Metadata

-• Provides analytics on campaign performance and cost-per-lead
+• Campaign performance analytics and cost-per-lead reporting

 Learn More About Metadata

-8. Triblio
+8. Foundry

-• Integrates with CRM and marketing automation platforms
+• CRM and marketing automation platform integrations

-Learn More About Triblio
+Learn More About Foundry

 9. Madison Logic

-Learn more about Madison Logic
+Learn More About Madison Logic

 10. LeanData

 The platform is best known for its visual flow builder, which allows revenue operations teams to design complex routing logic for leads, contacts, and accounts.
 In an ABM context, this means high-intent target accounts can be fast-tracked to dedicated account owners, ABM pods, or specialized sales teams based on ICP fit, intent signals, territory rules, and engagement history.
+Without this routing logic, even the best intent data can sit unactioned in a CRM queue.

 LeanData integrates with Salesforce and works alongside ABM and intent platforms like ZoomInfo, Demandbase, and 6sense.
 It turns account-level insights into action by eliminating manual handoffs, reducing response times, and improving conversion rates from engaged target accounts.